yahoo/elide-doc/pages/guide/v5/04-analytics.md

 | WEEKDATE     | "yyyy-MM-dd"    |
 {:.table}

-When defining a time dimension, a native SQL expression must be provided with the grain to convert the underlying column (represented as \{\{\}\}) to its text representation:
+When defining a time dimension, a native SQL expression must be provided with the grain to convert the underlying column (represented as \{\{\}\}) to its expanded SQL definition:

 {% include code_example example="04-time-dimensions" %}